joeylockie/lockiemedia/public/AI_PROJECT_LOG.md

-AI Project Curation Log: Lockie Media Platform
+# AI Project Curation Log: Lockie Media Platform

-Last Updated: 2025-07-17 15:35 (EDT)
+**Last Updated:** 2025-07-14 10:27 (EDT)

-1. Instructions for AI (Gemini)
+## 1. Instructions for AI (Gemini)

-Purpose of this Document:  A Note to AI Assistants: This document is your primary source of truth for the Lockie Media Platform project.
+**Purpose of this Document:**  A Note to AI Assistants: This document is your primary source of truth for the Lockie Media Platform project.
 It provides context, tracks progress, outlines current tasks, and lists future goals.
 Please refer to it to understand:

-The overall project scope.
+* The overall project scope.

-What has already been completed.
+* What has already been completed.

-What the user (Joey) is currently working on with your assistance.
+* What the user (Joey) is currently working on with your assistance.

-The specific sub-tasks and files involved in the current session.
+* The specific sub-tasks and files involved in the current session.

-Any known issues or important decisions made.
+* Any known issues or important decisions made.

-How to Use & Update This Document:
+**How to Use & Update This Document:**

-Prioritize this Document: When the user provides this document or refers to it at the start of a session, consider its content as the most up-to-date information, potentially overriding previous chat history if there are discrepancies regarding project state.
+* **Prioritize this Document:** When the user provides this document or refers to it at the start of a session, consider its content as the most up-to-date information, potentially overriding previous chat history if there are discrepancies regarding project state.

-Understand Current Focus: Pay close attention to Section 6: "Current Focus / Next Steps" from the previous version of this log to understand the immediate objectives for the current session.
+* **Understand Current Focus:** Pay close attention to Section 6: "Current Focus / Next Steps" from the previous version of this log to understand the immediate objectives for the current session.

-Track Session Progress: During our development session, keep track of:
+* **Track Session Progress:** During our development session, keep track of:

-Tasks completed and files modified/created.
+    * Tasks completed and files modified/created.

-New issues or bugs identified.
+    * New issues or bugs identified.

-Key decisions made.
+    * Key decisions made.

-The next logical steps or remaining sub-tasks.
+    * The next logical steps or remaining sub-tasks.

-Generate Updated Log Content (End of Session):
+* **Generate Updated Log Content (End of Session):**

-When the user asks you to "update the AI Project Log" (or similar), your task is to regenerate the entire Markdown content for this document.
+    * When the user asks you to "update the AI Project Log" (or similar), your task is to regenerate the entire Markdown content for this document.

-You will use the previous version of this log as your base.
+    * You will use the previous version of this log as your base.

-Update all relevant sections based on the work done during the session, including the "Last Updated" timestamp, "Work Completed," "Current Focus," and "Known Issues."
+    * Update all relevant sections based on the work done during the session, including the "Last Updated" timestamp, "Work Completed," "Current Focus," and "Known Issues."

-Maintain Format: Preserve the existing Markdown structure and formatting.
+    * Maintain Format: Preserve the existing Markdown structure and formatting.

-Provide Complete Output: Present the entire, fully updated Markdown content back to the user so they can replace the content of their AI_PROJECT_LOG.md file.
+    * Provide Complete Output: Present the entire, fully updated Markdown content back to the user so they can replace the content of their `AI_PROJECT_LOG.md` file.

+---

-2. Project Overview & Goals
+## 2. Project Overview & Goals

-Platform: "Lockie Media Platform", which includes user-facing "apps" and administrative "services".
+* **Platform:** "Lockie Media Platform", which includes user-facing "apps" and administrative "services".

-Vision: To become an all-in-one platform for personal and business management, comprised of modular apps.
+* **Vision:** To become an all-in-one platform for personal and business management, comprised of modular apps.

-Technology: Self-hosted application with a microservice architecture.
+* **Technology:** Self-hosted application with a microservice architecture.
 Backend services are built with Node.js/Express.js and a shared SQLite database.
 Services are managed by PM2 and fronted by a central API Gateway secured with API Keys.

-Core Platform Apps (Initial Focus): Task Manager, Notes, Habit Tracker, Time Tracker, Pomodoro, Calendar, and Dev Tracker.
+* **Core Platform Apps (Initial Focus):** Task Manager, Notes, Habit Tracker, Time Tracker, Pomodoro, Calendar, and Dev Tracker.

-Overall Goal: Develop a robust, feature-complete management platform with a suite of integrated apps.
+* **Overall Goal:** Develop a robust, feature-complete management platform with a suite of integrated apps.

+---

-3. Verified File Structure
+## 3. Verified File Structure

-This is the definitive file tree for the project.
-Do not assume other files or paths exist.
+This is the definitive file tree for the project. **Do not assume other files or paths exist.**

 lockiemedia-dev/
 ├── .gitignore             # Specifies files for Git to ignore.